William Richard King: Recognition

 King received the Marquis Who's Who Lifetime Achievement Award in 2019.
 In 2004, he received the "AIS LEO Award".
 LEO Award is an honor to recognize outstanding scholars who have an impact on the field of information systems globally and also have an impact outside the field.
 In 2002, he was recognized as Institute for Operations Research and the Management Science Fellow (INFORMS Fellow).
 INFORMS Fellow receipts are expected to be outstanding lifetime achievements in operations research and management sciences and have significant accomplishments in advancing of operations research and management science.
 In 1999, he was awarded "AIS Fellow Award".
 AIS Fellow Award is an honor to recognize scholars who have a high degree of professional and personal integrity, and have significant contributions to the field globally.
 He was awarded Fellow of the Decision Science Institute and a full member of the Association for the Advancement of Science.

-Dr. King has a profound impact on the fields of operations research, management science, and information systems.
+King had a profound impact on the fields of operations research, management science, and information systems.
 He established AIS (Association for Information Systems) and served as the first president of AIS from 1994 to 1995.
 His presidency of TIMS (The Institute of Management Sciences) led to the establishment of INFORMS in 1995.
 He was co-founder of the annual International Conference on Information System.
 He founded the annual America's Conference on Information Systems.